Swapnilr1/SNTC-Assignment/VPNSetup.md

 password: `base.height.tragic.pink.select.six`

-You will need to install a certificate in order to go to the above IP address via a browser, else the browser will give show a security warning which you need to ignore and continue to the webpage.
+You will need to either

+1. Install a SSL certificate and then go to the above IP address via a browser.
 The certificate is embedded in the HTML page whose link is given below.
 There is a hyperlink in the HTML page from where you can install the certificate.

+2. Go to the IP address and the browser will give show a security warning which you need to ignore (and probably add some exception) and continue to the webpage.

 These credentials as well as steps to install the certificate and the embedded certificate is contained in [streisand.html](streisand.html)
 (open the page in "Raw" View and save the page using the browser as an HTML file, then open the HTML page)